wso2/docs-choreo-dev/en/docs/references/faq.md

 Choreo currently supports GitHub and Bitbucket.
 Support for GitLab is on our roadmap.

 ### Q: Why don't I see the undeployed builds for my component in Choreo?
 You are allowed to build your component any number of times.
-However, Choreo has a limit on retaining undeployed build.
+However, Choreo has a limit on retaining undeployed builds.
 For users on the free-tier, Choreo will retain **only one** undeployed build.
 For those on any other tier, Choreo will retain the **latest five** undeployed builds.

 ### Q: What is Ballerina?
 Ballerina is an open-source programming language designed for the cloud.
 It simplifies the process of using, combining, and creating network services.
 When you use Ballerina to write integrations in Choreo, you can save time and deliver 2-3x faster.
 To learn more, check out https://ballerina.io/.